Kava-Labs/launch/re-launch.md

 ### Steps

-If you are using the same node that you used for the failed launch, you need to reset the state and download the latest genesis file.
+If you are using the same node that you used for the previous launch attempt, you need to reset the state and download the latest genesis file.

 **Note** It is critically important that all validators participating in the relaunch have:
 1. Downloaded and verified the correct genesis file.